RamonAsuncion/allsides-web-scraper/README.md

 pip install rich
 ```

-Alternatively, you can also use the 'requirement.txt' file to install the required packages.
+Alternatively, you can also use the `requirement.txt` file to install the required packages.
 ```
 pip install -r requirements.txt
 ```